-FRS 109 55 accounting treatment FRS 109 tax treatment 3.
+FRS 109 accounting treatment FRS 109 tax treatment 3.
 Impairment a.
 For general taxpayers b.
 For banks (including merchant ba anks) and finance companies i.
-Impairment gains or losses on the following financial instruments are recognised in the P&L: Debt instruments measured at FVOCI Debt instruments measured at amortised cost Trade receivables, lease receivables and contract assets Loan commitments Financial guarantee contracts For financial instruments on revenue account: To allow as a deduction, only impairment losses on creditimpaired financial instruments recognised in the P&L. To tax impairment gains on creditimpaired financial instruments recognised in the P&L. Indexation is not required. ii.
-Banks, merchant banks and qualifying finance companies may provide for an additional impairment amounts for non-credit-impaired exposures as required by the MAS on prudence grounds For financial instruments on revenue account, in respect of banks, merchant banks and qualifying finance companies only: To allow as a deduction, the sum of impairment losses on non-creditimpaired financial instruments recognised under FRS 109 in the P&L plus any additional impairment amounts for non-credit-impaired exposures as required by the MAS, up to the maximum amount as allowable under section 14I of the ITA To tax impairment gains on non-credit-impaired financial instruments to the extent that the amount was previously allowed as a deduction.
+Impairment gains or losses on the following financial instruments are recognised in the P&L: Debt instruments measured at FVOCI Debt instruments measured at amortised cost Trade receivables, lease receivables and contract assets Loan commitments Financial guarantee contracts For financial instruments on revenue account: To allow as a deduction, only impairment losses on creditimpaired financial instruments recognised in the P&amp;L. To tax impairment gains on creditimpaired financial instruments recognised in the P&amp;L. Indexation is not required. ii.
+Banks, merchant banks and qualifying finance companies may provide for an additional impairment amounts for non-credit-impaired exposures as required by the MAS on prudence grounds For financial instruments on revenue account, in respect of banks, merchant banks and qualifying finance companies only: To allow as a deduction or tax (as the case may be), the net amount being the sum of: impairment losses (net of write-backs or reversals) on non-credit-impaired financial instruments recognised under FRS 109 in the P&L, and any additional impairment amount made (net of write-back or reversal) for non-credit-impaired exposures as required by the MAS.
+Amounts of impairment written back or reversed will be excluded if they can be directly identified to an amount of impairment that was recognised in the basis period for the YA 2021 or any preceding YA and which related to loans and securities that were excluded from the definitions of "loan" and

+FRS 109 accounting treatment FRS 109 tax treatment "securities" in section 14I(7) and (8) of the Income Tax Act in force immediately before 16 November 2021. ■ Where the net amount is a loss, it is allowed as a deduction, capped at the amount allowable under section 14G(5) of the ITA. ■ Where the net amount is a write-back or reversal, it is deemed taxable, capped at the total amount of all deductions previously allowed under section 14G.
 Indexation is not required.

-FRS 109 55 accounting treatment FRS 109 tax treatment 4.
-Interest-free loans, loans at below-ma arket interest rate and non-arm's length i.
+4. Interest-free loans, loans at below-ma arket interest rate and non-arm's length i.
 Loans are measured at amortised cost using effective interest method and "interest" calculated using the effective interest method is recognised in P&L For interest-free loans, not to tax or allow as a deduction, the imputed "interest income" or "interest expense" and the corresponding "loss" or "gain" recognised in the P&L as they are merely book entries with no actual receipts and payments.
-For loans at below-market interest rate: Not to tax or allow as a deduction, the "interest income" and corresponding "deferred staff cost" recognised in the P&L. To tax interest income computed based on contractual interest rate.
+For loans at below-market interest rate: Not to tax or allow as a deduction, the "interest income" and corresponding "deferred staff cost" recognised in the P&amp;L. To tax interest income computed based on contractual interest rate.
 Tax adjustment is required.
-For non-arms' length loans: Not to tax or allow as a deduction, the imputed "interest income" or "interest expense" and the corresponding "loss" or "gain" recognised in the P&L. To tax or allow as a deduction, interest computed based on contractual interest rate.
-Tax adjustment is required.
-CIT is not precluded from making further adjustment to the interest income and interest expense based on arm's length rate.
+For non-arms' length loans: Not to tax or allow as a deduction, the imputed "interest income" or "interest expense" and the